AlexWang1987/alexwang1987.github.io/foundations/css/css.md

     }
 }
 ```
 they are all tree-base structures.
-In CSS world, all children can inherite style attributes from its ancestors.
+In CSS world, all children can inherit style attributes from its ancestors.
 ### what is exactly cascading way?